-11. Acknowledgements
+Acknowledgements

-Salford Archaeology would like to thank Anna Lucas of OMI Architects, acting on behalf of Rochdale Boroughwide Housing, for commissioning the desk-based assessment, and for supplying background information.
-Salford Archaeology is also grateful to Lesley Dunkley, Historic Environment Record (HER) Officer with the Greater Manchester Archaeological Advisory Service (GMAAS) for providing the HER data for the study area, and to Dr Andrew Myers, also of GMAAS, for his advice and guidance.
+Salford Archaeology would like to thank Gemma Wood of Rochdale Boroughwide Housing, for commissioning the desk-based assessment, and for supplying background information.
+Salford Archaeology is also grateful to Lesley Dunkley, Historic Environment Record (HER) Officer with the Greater Manchester Archaeological Advisory Service (GMAAS) for providing the HER data for the study area.